scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migrate-plugin.md

 #### Details
-- If you have set one of the options above in your build, for example `-P:semanticdb:synthetics:on`, you need to check if this option still exist for the scala 3 version of this plugin.
+- If you have set one of the options above in your build, for example `-P:semanticdb:synthetics:on`, you need to check if this option still exist for the Scala 3 version of this plugin.
 In this case, `-P:semanticdb:synthetics:on` has not been yet implemented in Scala 3 and need to be removed.
 - `better-monadic-for` plugin is in the previous list because we haven't yet `reload` the build.
 - `migrate-scalacOptions`: in the previous step, `kind-projector` plugin has been replaced by a scalacOption when it's Scala 3, but